seanpm2001/seanpm2001/Remodels/2024/README.md

 Improvements to guestbook display - Dropdown of people who have signed - More links Many modifications to existing text throughout the document New translation methods
-No more "all users who have interacted with me" updates for now (too memory intensive) the list will be kept Section about upcoming projects
+Section about upcoming projects
-Projects I have contributed to (updates to this section) Politics and sexuality links, but not much information on this project alone My setup
+Projects I have contributed to (updates to this section) My setup
-New style (custom headings, as images) also dividers Improvements to language translation process, and info on this Centering various tables and text
+New style (custom headings, as images) also dividers Improvements to language translation process, and info on this Graphic design info (programs used)
-My server and server plans + request for help
-GistHub
-Graphic design info (programs used)
 My web stack
 Rework of index | Make an alternative format view similar to the way it was done on the Takeout Tuesdays project